 When she entered the building, she was met with a cold updraft, veiled darkness, and a burly man who gave her a once over and then a nod of approval.
 The v-lights in the place were dim, and she had to inch forward slowly in order to not trip over the rug.
 She could barely make out the glass cases of pottery that lined the walls and the abstract murals hung up on frames behind them.
 Not that she needed light to tell what they looked like.
 She used to sneak in here all the time with Nico, the Romano children, and the younger Foxmans when she was a kid.
 All to try and see if they could sneak into one of the executive meetings.

 A large ballroom unfolded before her.
-Glittering, gray chandeliers hung high above velvet-tiled floorboards and cast shattered rays of light across the pale walls and even paler square dining tables that dotted the room.
+Glittering, gray chandeliers hung high above velvet-tiled floorboards and cast shattered rays of light across the pale walls and r square dining tables that dotted the room.
 At the center of it all was a large circular wooden table above which a grand chandelier twinkled.
 A spotlight on a stage.

 Men and women huddled in loose yet tight circles with eyes that flickered, hands that gestured, smiles that assured.
 Waiters and waitresses weaved in and out of the sea of chatter smoothly, efficiently.